 Critical Tip #2 – Know Your Due Date

-The wording in the order varies greatly from order to order so discuss with your attorney or the Clerk Of Court if you have questions.
+The wording in the order varies so discuss with your attorney or the Clerk Of Court if you are not sure or if you have questions.

 Critical Tip #3 – Monitor The First Few Months Of Payments Very Closely